Recipeezy/recipeezy-back-end/Recipeezy-endpoints.md

 https://recipeezy-app.herokuapp.com/selected_recipes/ <-- view the selected recipes container for the logged in user

+https://recipeezy-app.herokuapp.com/favorite_recipes/. <-- view the favorite recipes container for the logged in user

 ### POST requests

 https://recipeezy-app.herokuapp.com/pantry/ <-- this endpoint adds an ingredient straight into the pantry of the logged in user.
 If that ingredient exists already it will make it related to this users pantry instead of creating a brand model.
 Can add multiple ingredients at once